ymarcov/qtdispatcher/README.md

 If the returned value is not a primitive, then it will either be copied or moved to the calling thread, depending on which constructor is available for its class.

 `Invoke` will also propagate any exceptions thrown in the other thread right into the calling thread, so you may wrap the call to Invoke with a try/catch if you wish.
 If you know what you're doing, there's no problem dispatching a lambda which captures state from the calling thread.
-Since `Invoke` blocks, any existing state in the thread's stack will be in tact while running the function on the destination thread.
+Since `Invoke` blocks, any existing state in the thread's stack will be intact while running the function on the destination thread.

 There is also an alternative `FireAndForget` function, which does not block, and hence does not run any function which returns a value.
 This can also be useful sometimes.